 VI.
 Professional Development 1.
 List a sampling of professional development activities that faculty and staff have engaged in during the last two years.
-Most of the faculty have attended one or more sessions of the Amatyc or CMC3.
-They also go to math lectures at Santa Clara.
-2. What opportunities does your department take to share professional development experiences with colleagues?
+Most of the faculty have attended one or more sessions of the NSF Physics program in Arizona.
+AAPT + PTSOS meetings, PDL 2.
+What opportunities does your department take to share professional development experiences with colleagues?
 The faculty are part of the PSME Technology program.
 3. In what ways have faculty shared, discussed, and used professional development activities to improve program effectiveness?
 The FT faculty share their online web information.
 4. In what ways have staff shared, discussed, and used professional development activities to improve program effectiveness?
 What professional development needs do you have in the coming years?
 SEE BELOW 5.
 Are there unmet or upcoming professional development needs among faculty in this program?
 If yes, then please explain a proposed plan of action for addressing this need and any necessary resources.
-Have basic skills and math change meetings at FH.
-Summary of Planning Goals and Action Plans 6.
+AAPT + PTSOS meetings, Summary of Planning Goals and Action Plans 6.
 What are your goals with respect to professional development and how will those goals be measured?
-PT faculty have adequate support materials and training.
+HAZMAT inspection results minimized PT faculty have adequate support materials and training.
 7. Are additional resources needed to accomplish professional development goals?
 If yes, identify the resource, as well as the purpose and rationale for each resource.
-Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning. \$3K Math Show Building a Community of Scholars
+Identified Resource Purpose If requesting funding, provide a rationale for how each request supports one or more college strategic initiative and/or supports student learning. \$3K Phsics Show Building a Community of Scholars

 VII.
 Support Services Support Services Consider the support services needed by your program when reflecting over the following questions Comments or explanations of barriers and solutions.
 1. Is there adequate clerical or administrative support for this program?
 Yes No Use the PSME shared resources.
 2. Are there sufficient college and departmental computer labs available to support this program?
 Yes No Requires PSEC.
+The number and variety of classes are currently restricted in 5400.
 3. Are the library and media resources provided by the college sufficient to support up-to-date program instruction?
-Yes No Could use access to digital research databases and basic skill books on-loan.
-4. Are adequate services provided in compliance with program needs for meeting health and safety guidelines?
+Yes No Could use access to digital research databases 4.
+Are adequate services provided in compliance with program needs for meeting health and safety guidelines?
 Yes No 5.
 Are the custodial services to this program in compliance with program needs for meeting health and safety guidelines?
 Yes No 6.
 Are accommodations for students with disabilities adequate, including alternative media, testing, and tutorial?
 Yes No 7.
 Are general tutorial services adequate?
 Yes No Need funding for graduate students with degrees in physics.
 8. Are academic counseling and advising services available and/or adequate to support students enrolled in the program?
-Yes No Counseling is unfamiliar with STEM and in particular math courses and transfer.
+Yes No Counseling is unfamiliar with physics courses and transfer.
 The student's class plans don't use the tracks so students can complete all their courses in a timely fashion.
 9. Do students have access to and can they effectively use appropriate information resources ?
 Yes No 10.
 Specifically related to distance learning, do you have appropriate faculty support services and/or effective training for faculty teaching online?
-Yes No NA Marketing & Outreach 11.
+Yes No NA Marketing &amp; Outreach 11.
 What impact do you feel the college catalog , class schedule , and online schedule of classes have on marketing your program?
 Does the marketing accurately reflect your program, requirements, and services available?
 They are very important to making students aware.
 The development of class schedules for marketing is too inflexible.